-New York is the only 6-hour drive from Montreal and when I feel I need extra inspiration for my photography I simply drive down south for a day or two.
+New York is only a 6-hour drive from Montreal and when I feel I need extra inspiration for my photography I simply drive down south for a day or two.

 I took this photo last summer in New York when I stayed not far from Staten Island.
-The Staten Island is not exactly the spectacular location with the regards to photography, but it gives you the unique opportunity to use Staten Island Ferry when visiting Manhattan.
-During my short stay I got to ride Staten Island Ferry to Manhattan and back 14 times.
+Staten Island is not exactly a spectacular location with regards to photography, but it gives you the unique opportunity to use Staten Island Ferry when visiting Manhattan.
+During my short stay, I got to ride Staten Island Ferry to Manhattan and back 14 times.

-Every time I was on the ferry I saw couple of huge seagulls following the boat at very close distance, waiting for the food to be thrown at them by the tourists.
+Every time I was on the ferry I saw a couple of huge seagulls following the boat at a very close distance, waiting for the food to be thrown at them by the tourists.
 This is when I got an idea to place the bird(s) into the composition of the Manhattan skyline at the sunset.

 Only when I was ready to start shooting I realized how complex it was to execute my vision.

-I was on the boat that was moving fast and it was fairly shaky, so using tripod was out of question.
+I was on the boat that was moving fast and it was fairly shaky, so using a tripod was out of the question.
 It also meant that I had to keep the shutter speed at least around 1/400 to avoid blurry photos.

 Also, it was getting dark very fast and my original plan to have aperture settings around F10-F11 to keep the bird(s) and the city in focus, was not realistic.
 All I could get was F4 at ISO 200.

 I was pretty much out of the options in order to get everything right in the camera.
 I decided to employ the dark magic, called post-processing.

 First, I took handheld 3 bracketed shots (-1, 0, +1), concentrating on the skyline only.
-I managed to get shutter speed 1/500, aperture F4.5 at ISO 200, it was good enough to get city in focus and sharp.
+I managed to get shutter speed 1/500, aperture F4.5 at ISO 200, it was good enough to get the city in focus and sharp.